 Supporting First-Generation Students

-Young people who are the first generation in their family to attend college can shatter an intergenerational cycle of poverty because when they obtain a degree, they enter jobs comparable to—and earn salaries comparable to—other entry-level professionals.
+Young people who are the first in their family to attend college can shatter an intergenerational cycle of poverty because when they obtain a degree, they enter jobs comparable to — and earn salaries comparable to — other entry-level professionals.
 But many students in a first-generation situation never make it to college, and too many under-represented students are not graduating at the same rate as their classmates.
 This mission-inspired initiative goes beyond college access and focuses on college readiness and retention in order to help first-generation students successfully complete a college education.

 Preparing Students for College and Supporting Them Once They Arrive

 The program serves students at two possible stages in their education, high school and college.
-High school students from partner Lasallian and Catholic high schools have the opportunity to participate in Countdown to College, a four-year summer program that helps boost academic skills necessary for college readiness.
-First-generation students who enroll at Saint Mary's for undergraduate studies have access to academic, social, and cultural support.
+High school students from partner Lasallian and Jesuit high schools have the opportunity to participate in the Countdown to College, an annual summer program that helps boost academic skills necessary for college readiness.
+First-generation students who enroll at Saint Mary’s for undergraduate studies have access to academic, social, and cultural support.
 First-generation students need not participate in the Countdown to College program to be eligible for services.

 Additional Support for First-Generation Students